[ Main contents start here ]

 We disclose the Engagement Score as one of our human capital KPIs, and by quantitatively measuring progress, we aim to enhance various initiatives.

-In Japan, the Bank, the Trust Bank, and the Securities undertake checks of employees’ day-to-day motivation, health and workplace environment, and other matters through pulse surveys, and regularly conduct organizational diagnoses to improve areas of concerns.
-The key findings are shared with employees to help identify and resolve problems at the early stage, promoting a healthy and open-working.
+In Japan, the Bank, the Trust Bank, and the Securities regularly check employees’ daily motivation, health status, workplace environment, and other matters through pulse surveys conducted on a daily, weekly, and monthly basis, and carry out organizational diagnoses based on these results.
+The findings are shared with employees to facilitate early identification and resolution of issues, thereby promoting a healthy and open workplace.

 Engagement Score